digigurl/Hello-World/README.md

 # hello-world
-My first respository on Github!
-Learning how to use Github following the Getting Started Guide.
+I'm learning how to use Github following the Getting Started Guide.
+This is my first respository on Github...how cool is that?